angel2rider/CRYPTOGRAPHER/README.md

 CRYPTOGRAPHER
-Lossless File ↔ Video Encoder/Decoder

 Convert any file into a video and back again without losing data.
 Perfect for archiving, large file transport, or creative storage in a video format.

 Features

-Encode files of any size into a video (FFV1 lossless codec).
+Encode files of any size into a video (FFV1 lossless codec)

-Decode videos back into the original file, bit-perfect.
+Decode videos back into the original file, bit-perfect

-Progress bars with tqdm for easy tracking.
+Progress bars with tqdm for easy tracking

-Works on macOS, Linux, Colab (CPU-only).
+Works on macOS, Linux, Colab (CPU-only)

-Streams frames efficiently — no huge memory usage.
+Streams frames efficiently — no huge memory usage

-Optional: can be adapted for YouTube-safe videos with error-tolerant encoding.
+Optional: can be adapted for YouTube-safe videos with error-tolerant encoding

 Dependencies